 Alternatively, you drive from the Grand Canyon towards Vegas and visit places like Hoover Dam and Lake Mead.

-Where to stay at the Grand Canyon
+Where to stay near the Grand Canyon

 If you want to base yourself close to the Grand Canyon but want to keep costs down then it’s best to stay in Williams or Flagstaff where accommodation is significantly cheaper than staying within the park.
 Some of the best places to stay near the Grand Canyon are: